fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_024.md

 companies differently but the skills listed here are always what is most relevant for software professionals looking for work.

-## Is political savvy necessary for career growth in IT?
+## Is Political Savvy Necessary For Career Growth In It?

 To a point, yes.
 Tech skills will only get you so far before you hit a wall.
 That wall is going to be mostly down to